Spaghetti with Mizithra

 “Makaronada” - A bowl of pasta with crumbled cheese and extra virgin olive oil was my grandfather’s favourite meal.
 Every time my mother would make it, she would tell me stories of my “pappou” and how much he loved it.
 Well now I’m sharing this super simple yet super delicious recipe with you.
 Only a handful of ingredients and 15 minutes later you have the best bowl of pasta you will ever eat.

-Now if you start searching recipes similar to this you will find recipes that add burnt butter instead of extra virgin olive oil.
+If you start searching for recipes similar to this you will find recipes that add burnt butter instead of extra virgin olive oil.
 Even though it tastes wonderful, it is heavy and does not taste like the Mediterranean dish I grew up with so, I highly suggest you try it with a good quality first cold pressed olive oil.
 It’s light, fresh and so very healthy for you.
-If you are making this for dinner, as a side dish, slice some ripe Roma tomatoes, sprinkle a touch of sea salt and Greek oregano and drizzle with extra virgin olive oil.
+If you are making this for dinner, as a side dish, slice some ripe Roma tomatoes, sprinkle a touch of sea salt and Greek oregano, and drizzle with extra virgin olive oil.

 And now it’s time to start cooking!
 As always, if you make any of my recipes, I would love to hear your feedback.
 I am available here via email or you can catch me daily on Instagram and Facebook.
 Don’t forget to save it on your Pinterest board as well!
 I have a board named CreateCookShare that you can follow and save.
 Can’t wait to hear from you.